den-materials/css-responsive-design-and-flexbox/readme.md

 ## The Viewport

 Everyone's used Pinch to zoom on their phone.
 The portion of the page you see while panning is called the viewport.
-Go to [the Lorem Ipsum Generator](http://www.lipsum.com), open your Chrome Developer Tools, look for the magnifying glass in the upper left hand corner, and click the phone icon next to that.
-If you expand the phone window and shrink it down again, you'll notice that you only see a portion of the page, and the rest is represented as a shadow outside the viewport.
+Open up Dave's EMS site, open your Chrome Developer Tools, and click the phone icon next to that.
+What a horrible way to browse!

-When designing sites for mobile, we want to minimize this panning.
-We can make viewport match the page width on load by using the viewport tag:
+When designing sites for mobile, we can make viewport match the page width on load by using the viewport tag:

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```

-The user will still be able to pinch and zoom, and that's fine, but at least we can guarantee they will start in a reasonable state.

-Some devices start out zoomed in, some don't, and in some cases, it's a browser setting, but using this ensures a consistent experience.
+Great!
+But still completly useless to a site with no media queries in it.

 <!--2:00 5 minutes -->